Do you want more Facebook Reviews? If so (and I hope so) then listen up.

 - Put up physical signs and reminders in your place of business – about Checking In and/or Facebook Reviews.

 - Be careful about offering incentives for Facebook Reviews.
 There are often regulations in different countries for incentivizing reviews and it may not be allowed.
-Please check your own country and local region for what you can and can’t do.
-Remember, check-ins are easier to request.
+Please check your own country and local region for what you can and can't do.
+Check the Australian ACCC guidelines here and Facebook's guidelines here.

 - Ensure you respond to every review.
 If someone takes the time to review your business, give them the decency of a response.
 And if it is a negative review (though we hope it isn't) then take the time to address their concerns.
 Remember, they may not necessarily be right, but they do want to be heard.
 Let them know you are listening.